DasNaCl/csc/popl/revs/rebuttal.md

 > - 1113: While upper and lower compositions are claimed as a contribution,
 > their importance was not sufficiently motivated.

-We strongly agree that they needs more explanation and discussion.
+We strongly agree that they need more explanation and discussion.

 > > Why are these forms of composition important?

 They allow modular extension of secure compilers to model compiler frameworks like LLVM.

 > > Do you suspect that they were provable in prior work but never studied,
 > > or was there a fundamental limitation that your framework has lifted?

-We have not seen this studied in prior work, so our framework does not lift an existing limitation, it rather presents a novel, albeit simple, approach.
+We have not seen this studied in prior work, so our framework does not lift an existing limitation, it rather presents a novel approach.

 ### Questions

 > What are the limitations of this approach?

 Devising secure compilers is notoriously difficult and takes a lot of time.
 Moreover, one has to be careful that the intersection of classes does not become empty, which can happen if the first compilation pass secures against property A, but the second pass introduces source-code instrumentations that violate A.
 We'll add more detailed discussion about this in the paper.

 > How should one approach designing the common "target" trace language?

 In similar fashion to (Abate et al., 2021. https://doi.org/10.1145/3554344)

 > Does one need to know ahead of time which properties will be of interest?

 Yes and no.
 Yes, because for the composition itself, you do need concrete instances of classes that apply to your setting, but this class could be arbitrarily large.
 No, because it is not a roadblock to extend the models at a later point in time.

 > Are there any subtleties in either the type system or compilation of $L_{tms}$?

-No, we believe our work here is entirely standard and, because of this, did not bother to present the details in the paper, but keep them for the technical report.
+No, we believe our work there is entirely standard and, because of this, did not bother to present the details in the paper, but keep them for the technical report.

 ### What will change

 - Add emphasis that the framework works for arbitrary properties.
 - Add discussion on limitations of the compositionality framework.
 Especially concerning the upper and lower composition.
+Highlight that one has to ensure that the intersections of classes do not become empty.
 - Get rid of "as you would expect", "... is straightforward", etc.
 - Add quantifiers to disambiguate definitions.
 - Add paragraph on how sCCT overapproximates CCT and what kinds of programs would not satisfy sCCT while satisfying CCT.